worthingtonse/WEST-Protocol/A. Introduction.md

 * The token with the most ability to mitigate the risk of theft and loss.
 * The only token that provides accountability so that system administrators can’t steal without being noticed.

-The Wyoming Stable Token will be the only stable token in the world that separates data from logic so that:
+The WEST will be the only stable token in the world that separates data from logic so that:
 * “smart contract” bugs are impossible.
 * It is the first “crossover currency” and can go between reality and virtual reality.
 * ”Turing complete” and usable by all computer programming languages.